cepstein/RadMoller/RadMoller_1.1/README.txt

 ===	Weighting Scheme	===

-The weights follow the convention of (cross-section)*(luminosity)/nEve: ie, they are normalized to the number of events in the set.
-With this scheme, the integrated output rates correspond to physical quantities.
+The weights follow the convention of (cross-section)*(luminosity): ie, they are not normalized to the number of events in the set.
+With this scheme, the integrated output rates must be divided by the number of events in the set in order to obtain physical rates.
+This is the same scheme as the DL MadGraph event sets but multiplied by the luminosity (which could be set by the user to be unity).

 ===	Development		===